Avon Edward Foote

 University, Columbus, 1972 to 1974; project director, Ohio Valley

-Medical Microwave Television System, Ohio Educational Broadcasting (OEB) network, Columbus, 1972 to 1974 with Richard Hull, executive director of OEB [The System had become an ARC | Appalachian Regional Commission demonstration project before Foote took over management]; faculty and coordinator graduate studies, School of Journalism and Mass Communication,
+Medical Microwave Television System, Ohio Educational Broadcasting (OEB) Network Commission, Columbus, 1972 to 1974 with Richard Hull, executive director of OEB.
+[The System had become an ARC | Appalachian Regional Commission demonstration project before Foote took over management]; faculty and coordinator graduate studies, School of Journalism and Mass Communication,

 University of Georgia, Athens, 1974 to 1980; associate professor